Skip to main content

 Research interests at Dittmer Lab

-By current estimate, 25-35% of all human cancers have viral origin or require viral infection as an essential cofactor.
+By current estimates, 25-35% of all human cancers have viral origin or require viral infection as an essential cofactor.
 Our research goal focuses on understanding viral tumorigenesis, specifically cancers caused by Kaposi’s sarcoma-associated herpesvirus (KSHV/HHV-8).
 KSHV is a double-stranded DNA virus of about 120kbp, belonging to the rhadinovirus family of human herpesviruses.

 Discovered in 1994, KSHV is associated with Kaposi’s sarcoma (KS) as well as B-cell lymphoproliferative diseases like pleural effusion lymphoma (PEL) and multicentric Castleman’s disease (MCD).
 These diseases affect internal organs and are ultimately fatal; they are usually seen in the U.S. among immunosuppressed individuals like HIV-positive individuals and transplant patients.